Skip to content

 Not every search starts in an editor. scopusflow ships a local NiceGUI app that drives the whole workflow through a browser tab, from describing a search to exporting the records, without writing any Python.
 It runs on your own machine, so your Scopus key never leaves it and requests come from your own network.
-The app is an on-ramp to the library rather than a replacement for it, because it mirrors every choice you make back as a runnable script.
+The app doubles as a way into the library itself, because it mirrors every choice you make back as a runnable script.
 Anything you can do in the app you can later do from code, and the script in the panel shows you how.

 The app lives behind an optional extra, so install it with the app group and start it with the console script: